5 Steps To Form Better Writing Patterns

 I was overwhelmed, and I lacked focus.
-I knew I needed some structure in my life, so I started by asking myself some tough questions, and I had a bit of an "ah-ha" moment that completely changed how I dealt with my anxiety.
-You can read more about that process here in this post.
+I knew I needed structure in my life, so I asked myself some tough questions.
+I had a bit of an "ah-ha" moment that completely changed how I dealt with my anxiety.

 2. Choose A Designated Work Space

-For those of us who work from home (by choice or otherwise), we need to find a sacred space where we can create our art.
-It could be a kitchen table or a desk in the corner, whatever works best for you, but choose a place in your home to become your new 'office' and only use that area for work, if possible.
+Designating a space to create your art will be very important, especially for those who work from home.
+It could be a kitchen table or a desk in the corner, but choose a place in your home to become your new 'office' and only use that area for work, if possible.

 Why do this?
-Well, eventually, whenever you enter this space, your mind will register that you've entered work, and you'll automatically be focused on your tasks, and you'll start finishing your workload faster and without distraction.
+Eventually, your brain will form a pattern.
+Your mind will register that you've entered work whenever you enter this space.
+You'll automatically focus on your tasks and start finishing your workload faster and without distraction.